What are the 5 key stages needed for behavioural change? And how can they help you move on?

 If you are not ready and not committed then it simply won’t work.

-At this stage you’re unaware of an issue or in denial that you need help.
+At this stage, you’re unaware of an issue or in denial that you need help.

 At this point, you’re aware of the problem and you’re thinking about taking steps to recovery.
 You may actively be seeking support at this point or you might not know where to turn in order to get the ball rolling.

-At this point in the game, stagnation is possible in that you have vague plans to recover but nothing set in stone.
+At this point in the game, stagnation is possible in that you have vague plans to recover but nothing is set in stone.
 You’ll just float in no man’s land for a while until you decide to either bite the bullet and enter treatment or remain the same.

-You’re planning to change and you’ve set yourself out goals in order to help you do that.
+You’re planning to change and you’ve set yourself goals in order to help you do that.
 I advise you to make your goals public in order to rally up the troops for support, or even just to hold yourself publicly liable.

 Now you’re putting your goals to work.
 You may already be lucky enough to be engaging with therapy or services of some kind.

 Be aware that there will be setbacks and small relapses are always ever-present.
 Don’t be disheartened.
 I’ve been there, I’m still there some days and you will be too.
 We aren’t the first and we won’t be the last to struggle to stay at stage 4.
-Be kind, patient and keep pushing ahead through it all.
+Be kind, patient, and keep pushing ahead through it all.

 In regards to Anorexia Nervosa, the maintenance phase comes after weight restoration and emotional healing.
-You need to ensure that you continue to practice good habits, eat well, be kind to yourself, remain confident and don’t look back.
+You need to ensure that you continue to practice good habits, eat well, be kind to yourself, remain confident, and don’t look back.